 How Long Does It Take to Get a Bachelor's in Computer Forensics?

 Full-time students typically take four years to earn a bachelor's in computer forensics.
-Students who take classes part time, or take off time for work or personal reasons, may take longer to complete their degree.
+Students who take classes part time, or take time off for work or personal reasons, may take longer to complete their degree.
 You can speed up your degree by taking on extra courses each term, or by taking summer courses.
 Online programs are often faster than on-campus ones, because they usually offer intensive or accelerated options.
 These programs generally work by allowing students to attend more classes over shorter periods of time.
 Some on-campus or hybrid programs also offer these options.

 Speeding up your degree can also save you money, especially if you live on campus or otherwise have to move in order to attend your chosen school.